This is an extended CV covering a broad range of topics. Please

 - Noise reduction, echo canceling

-- Feedback control for linear and non-linear systems, Kalman filter
+- Control theory for linear and non-linear systems, Kalman filters

 - Optimization theory, statistics,